 At home in England, Harker’s fiance (Mina)’s friend Lucy not long after visiting a Russian shipwreck with the only cargo is a set of fifty boxes shipped from Dracula’s Castle.
 Mina, one night finds Lucy with glowing red eyes at the cemetery.
 Lucy starts to go pale, and she bears two tiny red marks on her throat.
 Unable to determine a diagnoses Dr. Seward calls for his mentor, Professor Van Helsing.

 Harker, suffering from a brain fever, reappears in the city of Buda-Pest.
 Lucy’s room is covered in garlic, which trains her illness, but her mother who is unaware of the garlic powder accidentally removes it, leaving Lucy vulnerable to further attacks.
 Lucy is further transformed into a vampire and Van Helsing kills her.

-In conclusion, I think Dracula is the classic gothic novel with all the classic techniques of a gothic novel, the setting of the castle it had pointed steples, it was in the middle of nowhere, it was big and intimidating just like every gothic castle should be, Stroker did a really good job, using words that really captured the image of the castle.
+In conclusion, I think Dracula is the classic gothic novel with all the classic techniques of a gothic novel, the setting of the castle it had pointed steeples, it was in the middle of nowhere, it was big and intimidating just like every gothic castle should be, Stroker did a really good job, using words that really captured the feeling of the castle and it’s surrounding.
 I really liked the novel I thought it was really good to read and the author really painted a clear picture in my head with describing all the setting, and the way that the characters were feeling.
+The features of gothic fiction that Stoker used like setting and the use of the supernatural just adds to the novels beauty and the feeling of the book, that makes it so good and entertaining for the audience to read, and its what makes the novel different from any other book.
 Stoker wrote a really good novel and I would highly advise it for anyone.